MahanAfshar/game/README.md

-This is a development page for Amiri Team.
+This is a development page for Amiri Team, which has an interesting game using the Rive.js library